joshcastle/blog/2019/10/battleOfFallujahLight.md

 ### Endex
 ![sillhoutte endex](FB_IMG_1576181997549.jpg)
 Here we formed up again, thinking we were done.
-We were wrong we had some PT to put out before calling it.
+We were wrong we and had some PT to put out before calling it.
 We laid interlaced on our backs to pass a person down the group (back into 3 groups for this) using just our hands to pass them down.
-This was tough and it was dark already making all the more interesting!
+This was tough and it was dark already making it all the more interesting!
 ![endex trust bridge](FB_IMG_1576181970999.jpg)
 Queue the patch and beers then watch the extra bit of fun the HTLers had to pass through to finally get those bolts!

 ## Lessons Learned

 * Completed my first Tough/Light weekend!
-It is possible
+It is possible!
 * Get through the Tough and it's down hill from there.
 * I am competitive no matter what I have been through.
 I sprinted up that hill with the sandbag and my partner, and was quick to move to the front when it was my turn on the way back to endex.
 Always a motivation to not loose!
-* Between events a got as much calories as I could stomach and attempted sleep.
+* Between events I got as much calories as I could stomach and attempted sleep.
 Probably got an hour.
 Both helped a ton!

 ## Stats
  ![battle of fallujah light stats](bofLightStats.png)